-- The certified data is not reflecting the certificate request as verified by the Subscriber in the acceptance period following the issuance (see section 4.4.1 of the CPS); or, - The certified data has become inaccurate or has changed in any way (e.g., if the information submitted during the enrolment process as proof of professional status becomes obsolete, in full or in part).
+- The Private Key of the Subscriber is lost, stolen or potentially compromised; or, - The Subscriber no longer has "sole" control of the Private Key because the Private Key Activation Data (e.g. PIN code) has been compromised or for any other reason; or, - The certified data is not reflecting the certificate request as verified by the Subscriber in the acceptance period following the issuance (see section 4.4.1 of the CPS); or, - The certified data has become inaccurate or has changed in any way (e.g., if the information submitted during the enrolment process as proof of professional status becomes obsolete, in full or in part).

-The CRA directly or the LRA and SRA (via the CRA) will request the suspension of a Certificate (or a pair of Certificates, e.g., in case of LuxTrust Smart Card Subscriber) after having received notice by the Subscriber, or when applicable, by the Subscriber's organisation.
+The CRA directly or the LRA and SRA (via the CRA) will request the revocation of a Certificate (or a pair of Certificates, e.g., in case of LuxTrust Smart Card Subscriber) after having received notice by the Subscriber, or when applicable, by the Subscriber's organisation.

-In addition to the cases above, the CRA revokes any Certificate that has been suspended for more than a period of 30 days (60 days for initial suspension of LuxTrust Certificates).
+In addition to the cases above,

+- for devices others than eID device, the CRA revokes any Certificate that has been suspended for more than a period of 30 days (60 days for initial suspension of LuxTrust device), - for eID devices which are declared lost or stolen, CRA revokes any Certificate that has been suspended for more than a period of 7 days (not applicable for initial suspension and suspension of eID device made by the citizen).